 Have you noticed that dust, dirt, and pet hair gather in edges or corners?
 No need to worry.
-The Hoover Linx SH20030 has special edge cleaning bristles.
+The Hoover Linx BH50010 has special edge cleaning bristles.

-This is a slick stick vacuum with cyclonic filtration.
+This is a slick stick vacuum with three channels of suction.
 It cleans your home with its WindTunnel technology.
 The handle also reclines all the way back so that you can vacuum underneath furniture.
 It has swivel steering to glide around furnishings too.

-The Hoover Linx SH20030 only weighs eight pounds, making it easy to move around.
-It has a wide cleaner mouth (11 inches) to capture dirt.
+The Hoover Linx BH50010 only weighs ten pounds, making it easy to move around.
+It has a wide cleaner mouth to capture dirt.
 Plus, there’s also a reusable, washable, filter.

 It’s bagless, with a dust canister that’s simple to empty into the trash.
 You’ll receive a two-year motor warranty with this product.

 Why We Love It